There are so many myths surrounding drinking coffee that it’s hard to know what’s true and what isn’t.

-Drinking too much caffeine can affect how well you sleep though as it blocks chemicals in our brains that make us feel tired.
-So although coffee doesn’t cause insomnia, if you can’t handle the caffeine, try switching to decaf!
+Drinking too much caffeine may impact how well you sleep though, as it blocks certain chemicals in our brains that make us feel tired.
+So, although coffee may not be the cause of your insomnia, if you can’t handle caffeine, try switching to decaf!

 Does Coffee Help You Lose Weight?